Press "Enter" to skip to content

 // There is no default constructor available in 'com.pivovarit.sealed.Option'

-And this is how we end up with an effectively sealed class in Java.
+This is how we ended up with an effectively sealed class in Java.

-If we don’t really fancy keeping all our subclasses in a single file, we can leverage the package-private visibility modifier for achieving the same as well – if we go this way, we can keep all of them in a dedicated package.
+If we don’t really fancy keeping all our subclasses in a single file, we can leverage the package-private visibility modifier to achieve the same—if we go this way, we can keep all of them in a dedicated package.

 Unfortunately, remember that this option doesn’t give us exhaustiveness checks.